GerHobbelt/libpipeline/README.md

 When building with GCC, you should use at least the `-Wformat` option (included in `-Wall`) to ensure that the 'sentinel' function attribute is checked.
-This means that your program will produce a warning if it calls any of the several libpipeline functions that require a trailing NULL without passing that trailing NULL.
+This means that your program will produce a warning if it calls any of the several libpipeline functions that require a trailing null pointer without passing that trailing null pointer.

 ## Copyright and licensing